granierregis/MSSE640-2025summer/Assignment6.md

 # WHAT TO TURN IN
 - You will present your project in class or if you can't attend class, you will submit a video
+- NOTE:  There are no "ADVANCED EXCERCISES" for this assignment.